In order to develop on the next-generation platform, your workspace must be on a paid plan.

-As you're developing your Run On Slack app, you can see your changes propagated to your workspace in real-time by using
+As you're developing your next-generation app, you can see your changes propagated to your workspace in real-time by using

 slack run.
 We refer to the workspace you develop in as your local environment; the workspace you deploy your app to is your deployed environment.